MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-authentication.md

 You can configure a resource account used with Microsoft Teams Rooms for IP/location-based access.
 To learn more, see [Conditional Access: Block access by location](/azure/active-directory/conditional-access/howto-conditional-access-policy-location).

 No other conditional access policies are supported.
-For more information about device compliance, see [Managing Teams Meeting Rooms with Intune](https://techcommunity.microsoft.com/t5/intune-customer-success/managing-teams-meeting-rooms-with-intune/ba-p/1069230).
+For more information about device compliance, see [Conditional Access and Intune compliance for Microsoft Teams Rooms](conditional-access-and-compliance-for-devices.md).